OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Experimental Results

 On easy to moderately complex problems, most candidate solvers cluster around the true optimal solution and form a consensus, while the flawed ones are scattered and behave like noise.
 This structure makes it easier for the latent model to identify the optimal solvers (\ref{fig:dcmdvrp}).
 In contrast, the opposite can occur on hard problems: many solvers may concentrate around incorrect solutions, with the few optimal ones appearing as outliers.
 In such cases, adding more solvers can degrade performance, especially if the set of instances is too small or not diverse enough to retrieve optimal solvers from the dominant and incorrect consensus (\ref{fig:mdvrpobs}).

 Finally, the number of tests yields the smallest improvement in performance.
 Evaluating solution correctness is generally easier than generating a solution, and tests tend to be more reliable.
 As a result, the performance saturates quickly as more tests are added.
-In our experiments, we observe marginal improvement beyond five generated tests: once all failure modes are covered, additional tests contribute little to no new signal.
+In our experiments, we observe marginal improvement beyond five generated tests: once all failure modes are covered, additional tests add little value.
 While test diversity still matters to avoid blind spots and guard against rare flawed tests, we note that the cost–benefit curve for adding tests is substantially flatter than for increasing the number of solvers or instances in this experiment.